partharamanujam/octave-ml/README.md

 ###### Theta-coefficients

   Theta refers to the hypothesis of coefficients/parameters that map/fit the input-features to the output-results.
-This is usually represented by the vector-variable "theta".
+This is usually represented by the vector-variable "theta" (or Theta).

 ###### Lambda regularization-parameter